truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Implementing requirements that are relevant for applicable regulations (e.g., data wipeout)

 When designing an application, it is important to take into consideration the security principles that must be applied for the audience you are targeting.
 Most of the regulations are not addressed only by Google.
-Indeed, security regulations is a shared responsabilities between you and Google, where you need to do your part of the job.
+Indeed, security regulations is a shared responsability between you and Google, where you need to do your part of the job.

 ##### ISO/IEC 27001

 Google is certified ISO/IEC 27001 that helps organization keep their information asset secure.
-It provided a set of best practices, requirement for Information Security System (IMS) and details security controls.
+It provides a set of best practices, requirement for Information Security System (IMS) and details security controls.

 ##### HIPAA
 Health Insurance Portability and Accountability Act of 1996 is a law that establishes data privacy and security requirements for organizations that are charged with safeguarding individuals protected health information (PHI).